gblakeman/gblakeman/README.md

 ### Hi there 👋

-Trying to make the ones and zeroes a little more useful for everyone. (he | him)
+## Trying to make the ones and zeroes a little more useful for everyone.

 - 🔭 I’m currently working on: [/now](https://grantblakeman.com/now)
 - 🌱 I’m currently learning: [Three Things](https://grantblakeman.com/now/#three-things)